ietf-wg-acme/acme-caa/draft-landau-acme-caa.md

 ===================

 None.
-As per the CAA specification, the parameter namespace for the CAA 'issue' and 'issuewild' directives has CA-defined semantics.
+As per the CAA specification, the parameter namespace for the CAA 'issue' and 'issuewild' properties has CA-defined semantics.
 This document merely specifies a RECOMMENDED semantic for a parameter of the name "acme-ak" for ACME-based CAs.